schoeberl/one-way-shared-memory/usecases/README.md

 Files in use: onemem-patmos_onewayuse.c, onewaymem-usecases.c, onewaysim.h, syncprint.c, syncprint.h

-The `onpatmos` target is for running code directly on patmos.
-The following would execute use-case 1 on patmos HW:
+The `onpatmos` target is for running code directly on Patmos.
+The following would execute use-case 1 on Patmos HW:

 ```
 make usecase=1 onpatmos